 3.1.
 Descriptive Results

-The mean statistic for wetland provisioning ecosystem service value was US$1645/ha/year (in 2018 US$) with a standard deviation of USD$3168/ha/year, indicating high variation in ecosystem value across studies.
+The mean statistic for wetland provisioning ecosystem service value was US$1645/ha/year (in 2018 US$) with a standard deviation of USD$3168/ha/year, indicating high variation in ecosystem value across studies (Table 2).
 Also, the mean regulation ecosystem service value was US$8711/ha/year with a standard deviation of US$22375/ha/year.
-The mean (standard deviation) of the wetland acreage variable for the provisioning and regulation meta-regression models, were 870000 ha (2800000 ha) and 2730000 ha (6600000 ha), respectively.
+The mean (standard deviation) of the wetland acreage variable for the provisioning and regulation meta-regression models, were 870,000 ha (2,800,000 ha) and 2,730,000 ha (6600000 ha), respectively.
 This shows that wetlands in the regulation meta-regression model were relatively bigger and more heterogenous in size than in the provisioning model.
 About 70% of the wetlands in the provisioning model were valued using an economic valuation method compared to 52% for the regulation model.
-However, about more studies (65%) in the regulation model were published in peer-reviewed journals compared to studies in the provisioning model (52%).
+However, more studies (65%) in the regulation model were published in peer-reviewed journals compared to studies in the provisioning model (52%).

-In terms of the economic variables, the mean agricultural factor productivity variable in both models were the same at 114; however, the heterogeneity in the values was greater in the regulation model.
-Considerably more studies (70%) were conducted in high-come countries in the case of regulation model, than in the provisioning model (which was 37%).
-Conversely, about 22% of the studies in the provisioning model were conducted in low-income countries (than in the regulation model (which was 9%).
+In terms of the economic variables, the mean agricultural factor productivity variable in both models was the same at 114; however, the heterogeneity in the values was greater in the regulation model.
+Considerably more studies (70%) were conducted in high-income countries in the regulation model than in the provisioning model (37%).
+Conversely, about 22% of the studies in the provisioning model were conducted in low-income countries versus 9% in the regulation model.
 Also, the mean population density was greater for wetlands in the regulation model (1003 humans/km2) and more heterogenous (2467 human population/km2) than for wetlands in the provisioning model with a mean and standard deviation of 755 human population/km2 and 2223 human population/km2, respectively.

-Moreover, concerning the wetland policy variables, more countries in the regulation model had more ecosystem service goal (15% more), use of incentive policy to conserve wetlands (11% more), use of penalties to conserve wetlands (33% more) and no net loss wetland policy (15% more) than countries in provisioning model.
-This shows that wetlands in the regulation more are expected to receive more protection that wetlands in the provisioning model.
+Moreover, concerning the wetland policy variables, more countries in the regulation model had an ecosystem service goal (15% more), use of an incentive policy to conserve wetlands (11% more), use of penalties to conserve wetlands (33% more) and no net loss wetland policy (15% more) than countries in provisioning model.
+This shows that wetlands in the regulation model are expected to receive more protection than wetlands in the provisioning model.

-With the biodiversity variables, there were more amphibians associated with wetlands in the provisioning model, on the average, (16.2 count/ha) and more heterogeneity in the values of the variable (10.6 counts/ha) than in the regulation model (mean (standard deviation) count/ha of 12.39 (9.3).
-Also, there were more bird counts associated with wetlands in the provisioning model (283 counts/ha) than wetlands in the regulation model (194 counts/ha).
-The summary statistic results are provided in Table 2 below.
+With the biodiversity variables, there were more amphibians associated on average with wetlands in the provisioning model, (16.2 speciesha) and more heterogeneity in the values of the variable (10.6 speciesha) than in the regulation model (mean (standard deviation) species/ha of 12.39 (9.3).
+Also, there were more bird species associated with wetlands in the provisioning model (283 /ha) than wetlands in the regulation model (194 /ha).

 Table 2.
-Summary Statistic Results
+Summary statistic results for each dependent and explanatory variable used in the modelling.